bashtage/arch/README.md

 pip install git+git://github.com/bashtage/arch.git --install-option "--no-binary"
 ```

-_Note that it isn't possible to run the test suite will fail if installed with_ `--no-binary`
+_Note that it isn't possible to run the test suite.
+It will fail if installed with_ `--no-binary` _since it tests the Numba implementations against Cython implementations._

 **Anaconda**